-You can use Azure Pipelines to build your PHP projects without needing to set up any infrastructure of your own.
+Use Azure Pipelines to build your PHP projects without requiring setup of infrastructure.
 PHP is preinstalled on Microsoft-hosted agents in Azure Pipelines, along with many common libraries per PHP version.
 You can use Linux, macOS, or Windows agents to run your builds.

-For the exact versions of PHP that are preinstalled, refer to Microsoft-hosted agents.
+For more information and the exact versions of PHP that get preinstalled, see Microsoft-hosted agents.

 Use a specific PHP version